Nabie/object-oriented-programming-in-R/chapters/07_R6_classes.md

 2 * x
 ```

-If you make sub-classes of an R6 class like `modulus` you will get a `class` attribute that also reflects this, so the S3 dispatch mechanism will also work for sub-classes in the R6 system.
+If you make subclasses of an R6 class like `modulus` you will get a `class` attribute that also reflects this, so the S3 dispatch mechanism will also work for sub-classes in the R6 system.

 ```{r}
 modulus2 <- R6Class("modulus2", inherit = modulus)